freeCodeCamp/freeCodeCamp/curriculum/challenges/english/02-javascript-algorithms-and-data-structures/intermediate-javascript-calorie-counter/part-26.md

 <section id='description'>

-If you look near the bottom of the HTML page, notice that there is currently an empty `div` element: `<div id="output"></div>`.

-We will be inserting output inside this `div`, telling the user if they are in a calorie surplus or deficit.
+Now that we have `total` and `maxCalories`, we need to find out the difference between them.

-Create a variable named `output` and set it equal to this division element with the `id` of `output`.
+Create a variable named `difference` and set it equal to `total - maxCalories`

 </section>